 The recruitment of non-affiliated trustees must be undertaken in an open and transparent manner.

-In the Scheme year, there was no requirement to recruit new Trustee Directors.
+A selection process for Member-Nominated Directors (MNDs) and Employer-Nominated Directors (ENDs) is usually held every two years and was due to take place in 2021.
+However, this was postponed due to the uncertainty caused by COVID-19, in particular concerns that it would limit the number of candidates and that social distancing measures might hinder the appointment process.

-A selection process for Member-Nominated Directors (MNDs) and Employer-Nominated Directors (ENDs) is held every two years.
-One MND and one END were appointed during the Scheme year.
-The selection process took place in the previous Scheme year, with the successful candidates taking office from 1 October 2019.
-An open and transparent recruitment process was used:
+No new MNDs and ENDS were appointed during the Trust year.
+An appointment process to select two MNDs and one END will take place during 2022, with the successful candidates taking office from 1 October 2022.
+The following open and transparent recruitment process will be followed:

-- A communication was issued to all members and employers inviting them to nominate candidates. - Nomination in accordance with the rules.
-A nominee is entitled to stand as a MND candidate if he or she is a member of The Pensions Trust or The Pensions Trust 2016.
+- A communication to be issued to all members and employers inviting them to nominate candidates. - .
+Nomination in accordance with the rules.
+A nominee is entitled to stand as a MND candidate if they are a member of The Pensions Trust or The Pensions Trust 2016.
 Self-nomination is permitted.
 An employer may nominate only one person as an END candidate.
-A nominee need not be a member or work for an employer to stand as a candidate in the END selection.
+A nominee need not be a member or work for an employer to stand as an END candidate.
 There cannot be more than one employee of a participating employer on the Trustee Board at any one time.
-Retiring ENDs and MNDs are eligible to stand for re-selection subject to the maximum period of service of 10 years.
+Subject to satisfactory performance, an assessment of the collective skills requirements of the Trustee Board, the maximum period of service of 10 years and the agreement of the Chair, retiring ENDs and MNDs are eligible to stand for re-selection. - · New candidates will be required to complete an application form.
+Existing ENDs and MNDs that are eligible to stand for re-appointment will not be required to complete an application form.